comparisons

 If you're using AutoHotkey mainly to expand text abbreviations, a dedicated text expander eliminates the maintenance burden — no debugging scripts, no worrying about app compatibility, no learning AHK syntax.

-For most people, Lightning Assist is the best AutoHotkey alternative for text automation: it's the only option with a full GUI, AI commands, voice-to-text, and cross-platform support in one tool.
+For most people, Lightning Assist is the best AutoHotkey alternative for text automation: it's the only option with a full GUI snippet editor, AI commands, push-to-talk voice typing, team sharing, and cross-platform support on Windows, Mac, and Linux in one tool.

-If you genuinely need AHK's full scripting power (window automation, conditionals, complex logic), consider using both: AHK for complex scripts, Lightning Assist for text expansion.
+If you genuinely need AHK's full scripting power (window automation, conditionals, advanced logic), consider using both: AHK for scripting, Lightning Assist for text expansion.

 See how Lightning Assist compares to AutoHotkey in detail.